 *Other courses may count towards concentrations as approved by the MBA Program Director.

-This evening program immerses you in a variety of learning formats: experiential learning using live case studies; projects with area businesses; interaction with executives from a variety of industries; lectures and discussion; as well as group projects and presentations.
 The curriculum provides you with a solid foundation in general management practice and gives you the opportunity to develop depth or breadth in subject areas that support your career goals.

 Preparing You for the Global Marketplace